AmirTlinov/apply_task/UI_UX_IMPROVEMENTS.md

 ## Summary

-The TUI now clamps the task table to the terminal width: columns shrink and reflow without breaking borders, keeping Stat, Title, Progress, and Subtasks visible down to tight viewports.
+The TUI now clamps the task table to the terminal width: columns shrink and reflow without breaking borders, keeping Stat, Title, Progress, and Steps visible down to tight viewports.

 ## Responsive layout system